plum crumb pie (with cardamom)

 Preheat the oven to 425 degrees F.

-In a large bowl, mix together plums, sugar, tapioca, cinnamon, cardamom, and lemon juice.
-Pour into the prepared crust, and place back into the fridge.
+In a large bowl, use a wooden spoon or spatula to stir the together plums, sugar, tapioca, cinnamon, cardamom, and lemon juice.
+Pour into the prepared crust, and place it back into the fridge.
+We want to keep the dough as cold as possible, so it keeps its shape when baked and is nice and flaky.

 In a medium bowl, mix together sugar, flour, and cinnamon.
 Cut in butter using a fork, pastry cutter, or simply your fingers until all the chunks are the size of a pea.

 Sprinkle crumbs over top of pie filling.
-Place in the freezer for 10 minutes, then bake at 425 for 15 minutes.
+Place the pie into the freezer for 10 minutes, then bake at 425 degrees F for 15 minutes.
 Then reduce the oven temperature to 350 degrees F, and cook for another 40-50 minutes until bubbling well.
 Use tinfoil or a crust shield to protect crust if getting too dark.
-Allow to cool on a wire rack before serving, otherwise the filling will be too runny.
+Allow to cool completely on a wire rack before serving, otherwise the filling will be too runny.

 Best the first day, but will keep on the counter covered loosely with tinfoil/kitchen towel for several days.